nexpy/nexusformat/README.rst

 data is developed by an international collaboration under the supervision of the `NeXus International Advisory Committee <http://wiki.nexusformat.org/NIAC>`_.
 The Python tree API used in NeXpy was originally developed by Paul Kienzle, who also wrote the standard Python interface to the NeXus C-API.
-The original version of NeXpy was initially developed by Boyana Norris, Jason Sarich, and Daniel Lowell, and Ray Osborn using wxPython, and formed the inspiration for the current PySide version.